 Sky Stream with:

-- Sky Ultimate (which also includes Netflix’s basic tier)
+- Sky Ultimate (which also includes Netflix’s Standard with Ads)

 - Sky Cinema